d3/d3/docs/what-is-d3.md

 # What is D3?

 **D3** (or **D3.js**) is a free, open-source JavaScript library for visualizing data.
-Its low-level approach built on web standards offers unparalleled flexibility in authoring dynamic data-driven graphics.
+Its low-level approach built on web standards offers unparalleled flexibility in authoring dynamic, data-driven graphics.
 For more than a decade D3 has powered groundbreaking and award-winning visualizations, become a foundational building block of higher-level chart libraries, and fostered a vibrant community of data practitioners around the world.

-The Data Visualization Society [Test of Time Award](https://nightingaledvs.com/information-is-beautiful-awards-test-of-time/) in 2023 remarked, “[D3] changed how millions of data visualizations are created across newsrooms, websites, and personal portfolios.”
-The IEEE VIS [Test of Time Award](https://ieeevis.org/year/2021/info/awards/test-of-time-awards) in 2021 noted, “By creating a framework that was compelling and easy for web developers to use to author interactive visualizations, the authors have undeniably helped to bring data visualization to the mainstream.
+The Information is Beautiful [2022 Test of Time Award](https://nightingaledvs.com/information-is-beautiful-awards-test-of-time/) remarked, “[D3] changed how millions of data visualizations are created across newsrooms, websites, and personal portfolios.”
+The IEEE VIS [2021 Test of Time Award](https://ieeevis.org/year/2021/info/awards/test-of-time-awards) noted, “By creating a framework that was compelling and easy for web developers to use to author interactive visualizations, the authors have undeniably helped to bring data visualization to the mainstream.
 [D3] is a cornerstone contribution to this conference specifically and more generally to the success of our field as a whole.”

 ## D3 is a low-level toolbox